uicids560/Efficient-Deep-Training/README.md

 Due to the fact that CCCIS’ key insights is to power critical operations at all stages of a claim with speed and accuracy, the main objective of this project is to identify and implement methods to have a relevant subset of data for modeling training.
 By selecting quality over quantity on the training dataset, it is expected to maintain or improve models’ performance.
 As a result, models will not take a lot of GPU power which translates into less time and money spent to train the models.

 ## Models Implemented
-Two different Convolutional Neural Network (CNN) Models were implemented, to test the impact of a distinct number of layers on the accuracy and time spent for the CIFAR-10 dataset.
+Two different Convolutional Neural Network (CNN) Models were implemented, to test the impact of a distinct number of layers on the accuracy and time spent for the CIFAR-10 and CIFAR-100 datasets.

 CIFAR-10 dataset has the following characteristics:

   - Classes: 10 (plane, car, bird, cat, deer, dog, frog, horse, ship, truck).
   - Images: “Consists of 60.000 32x32 color images in 10 classes, with 6.000 images per class.
+There are 50.000 training images and 10.000 test images” (TensorFlow).

+CIFAR-100 dataset has the following characteristics:

+  - Classes: 100 (beaver, dolphin, otter, seal, whale, fish, aquarium fish, … )
+  - Images: “Consists of 60.000 32x32 color images in 100 classes, with 600 images per class.
 There are 50.000 training images and 10.000 test images” (TensorFlow).

 For CNN models, the following batch sizes were used.
 However, those batch size can be modified if needed.
   - Training Batch Size: 20;
   - Validation Batch Size: 20;